TA—no periods for acronym; see teaching assistant.

 |Upward Bound||A college preparatory program for area high school students who come from low-income households and/or will be the first generation from their families to attend college.
 (Federally funded.)|

-The Upward Bound, Student Support Services (SSS), and McNair programs are funded by more than $3 million in federal grants awarded by the U.S. Department of Education.
+The Upward Bound, Student Excellence and Leadership (SEL), and McNair programs are funded by more than $3 million in federal grants awarded by the U.S. Department of Education.
 Help Yourself is funded by the college and state resources.

 TRIO programs—created by the federal government in the mid-1960s to help disadvantaged students complete secondary and post-secondary education.
-Originally composed of three programs (Upward Bound, Talent Search, and Student Support Services), the TRIO programs are now administered under the college's TRIO Department and include Educational Opportunity Centers and the Ronald E. McNair Post-Baccalaureate Achievement Program, also known as McNair Scholars.
-Beloit College has McNair Scholars, Student Support Services (SSS), and Upward Bound.
+Originally composed of three programs (Upward Bound, Talent Search, and Student Support Services), the TRIO programs are now administered under the college's TRIO Department and include the Ronald E. McNair Post-Baccalaureate Achievement Program, also known as McNair Scholars.
+Beloit College has McNair Scholars, Student Enrichment and Leadership (SEL), and Upward Bound.
 See also TRIO Department.

 Truman Scholarship—Truman Scholars, selected from a national pool of students, receive awards for graduate school studies that will prepare them for careers in government or other public service.